saurin16/RAG-Gpt4o/readme.md

         chain_type_kwargs={"prompt": prompt}
     )

+question = "YOUR QUERY HERE"
-question = "Explain what is langsmith" result = qa_chain({"query": question })
+result = qa_chain({"query": question })
 ```
 ![OUTPUT on the web document given to the model](pic2.png)